DeadEnvoy/SurvivalHUD/README.md

 # **Incompatibilities**
 - Gamepad & Split Screen modes.
+- Any mods that modify the hotbar (exception: [Clean Hotbar](https://steamcommunity.com/sharedfiles/filedetails/?id=3461263912)).
 - [Knox Event Expanded NPC](https://steamcommunity.com/sharedfiles/filedetails/?id=3397396843) (partly) — The icons overlap some of the group control buttons, but there is no direct incompatibility.
 - And other mods that use the same areas.